D3Ext/WEF/README.md

 # 📡 WiFi Exploitation Framework 📡

-A fully offensive framework to the 802.11 networks and protocols with different types of attacks for WPA and WEP, automated hash cracking, bluetooth hacking and much more.
+A fully offensive framework to the 802.11 networks and protocols with different types of attacks for WPA/WPA2 and WEP, automated hash cracking, bluetooth hacking and much more.

 - I recommend you my alfa adapter: **Alfa AWUS036ACM**, which works really great with both, 2.4 and 5 Ghz